This is the 1st Mala Xiang Guo Burger 麻辣香锅汉堡 in Singapore.

 Okay, because I am involved in the creation of it, I shall keep the “self-praise” to a minimum and leave it to you to do the tasting and provide the verdict.

 How did this all come about?

-So I am part of the upcoming Toggle programme “Foodie Makeover 美食大翻新” which is about transforming a familiar dish into something else.
+So I am part of the Toggle programme “Foodie Makeover 美食大翻新” which is about transforming a familiar dish into something else.

 The programme is aired on Toggle NOW.
 Here’s Episodes 1 & 2.
 Click and WATCH!

 Somehow my immediate response was, ”I am going to do a Mala Xiang Guo makeover.”

 There was something to do with this craze with the spicy dish I had a couple of months back ago, in which I would always head down a random stall and order too many things in a bowl.
 (Always hit beyond $15.)

 Plus, I thought that there were several Mala products in the market from Mala Chips, Mala Rice Dumpling, to Mala Pizza, but nobody ever did a Mala Xiang Guo something.

 (Thank you to those who came down during the official launch and tasting.
 It’s a crowd!)